 - It should stay in place well.

-If it doesn't meet these two criteria, it probably won't be worn, at least not all of the time.
+If it doesn't meet these two simple criteria, it probably won't be worn, at least not all of the time.

-B) Design considerations.
+B) Appliance Type / Design

 Single-arch, boil-and-bite mouthguard (before customization).